pegaseehorn/nilearn_notebook/book/fMRI_analysis_with_nilearn/1_Setup.md

 # Setup coding environment

+If you decide to run the code locally you can follow the guide here:
-For easy coding environment management we use Anaconda / miniconda.
+For easy coding environment management we can use Anaconda / miniconda.

 You should have the following programmes installed: